WhippsP/WhatTheHack/021-IdentityForApps/Student/13-customdomains.md

 [< Previous Challenge](./12-monitor.md) - **[Home](../README.md)**

 ## Introduction
-Azure Active Directory sign-in and auditing logs can be routed to many different monitoring solutions, such as a Log Analytics Workspace.
-You can then use the power of Log Analytics to query data, create alerts, and produce workbooks and visualizations.
+Using a custom domain with your application provides a more seamless user experience.
+From the user's perspective, they remain in their domain during the sign-in process rather than redirecting to the Azure AD B2C default domain <tenant-name>.b2clogin.com.

 ![Azure AD B2C Cusomt domain](https://user-images.githubusercontent.com/5468241/130883810-8296cb24-2ab5-48d6-9e7a-96495ab18714.png)

 ## Description

-We've done a lot with Azure AD B2C and CMC Leadership is really thrilled with everything.
-They have one last ask -- is there a way we can monitor our B2C activity around logins, conditional access request, failed logins, etc.

-They are already Log Analytics users, so if there's a way to incorporate B2C monitoring into Log Analytics, that would be fantastic.

-Also, CMC would like to see some workbooks providing different views of the B2C activity - can we visualize certain events in our B2C tenant?
+CMC Leadership have raised a concern that they would prefer to see their domain name (cmc.com) rather than B2CLogin.com when they login to their applications.

 ## Success Criteria

-To successfully complete this challenge, enable Azure Monitor for your B2C tenant.
-Take a look at the Learning Resources section in order for some ideas on how to incorporate your B2C logs into a Log Analytics workspace.
+To successfully complete this challenge, enable Azure Front Door to provide a custom domain for your tenant.
+Take a look at the Learning Resources section in order for some ideas on how to create your custom domain.

 At the end of this challenge, you should be able to:

-- Export B2C logs into a Log Analytics workspace;
-- Create some queries and/or visualizations for events such as failed logins, coniditional access requests.
-- **BONUS**: Using the Learning Resources below, create a Workbook to collect different events.
-This is not required for successfully completing this challenge.
+- Login using a custom domain;

 ## Learning Resources